taazarel/Voheim/npc/Lokruni Ekøjæfrångo.md

 >"It's always those who glimmer the most, whose shine fades quickly" - Oscar

-His legacy is a magnificent ship made in the honour of his son [[Ækuf]].
+His legacy is a magnificent ship made in the honour of his son [[Ækuf Ekøjæfrångo]].
 Yet he is still alive.
 He tricked his pursuer and went into hiding.